Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 - The Secretary of State just entered the room.

-- Herb Kohl, senator from Wisconsin; the senator
+- Ron Johnson, senator from Wisconsin; the senator

 It may be appropriate to capitalize all titles on certain documents (agendas, certificates, etc.).
 Be consistent throughout the document.